-In compliance with the Americans with Disabilities Act (ADA), City College provides reasonable accommodations to students with professionally diagnosed and documented disabilities.
-The Campus Director for each campus serves as the ADA Coordinator for that campus and will confer with the Director of Academic Affairs regarding academic accommodations.
+In compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, as amended, City College provides reasonable accommodations to students with professionally diagnosed and documented disabilities.
+The Director of Academic Affairs serves as the ADA Coordinator.
+Students who need an accommodation should speak with the Director of Academic Affairs to initiate the process.